makoto/the-pot/README.md

 ## What's next?

-- Increase insurance amount as pot size increase (could not do because I was unable to verify smart contract source code on Etherscan which is prerequisite to get quotes from Nexus mutual).
+- Buy insurance as the pot size increases (could not do because I was unable to verify smart contract source code on Etherscan which is prerequisite to get a quote from Nexus mutual).
 - Convert DAI into RDAI.

 ## How to start